 “Focus on the outcome, not the obstacle.
 It all comes down to a choice.
 Decide to fight and stick to that decision.

-“In order to get stronger, you must be willing to push yourself beyond your limits,” he added.
+“To get stronger, you must be willing to push yourself beyond your limits,” he added.

 As it turns out, Tyson decided on Roy Jones Jr. instead.
 A date of November 28 is now penciled in for the battle of two legends.